Header graphics: Explain that stuff

 That's all well and good, but what if you suddenly need to stop?
 To change from moving quickly to not moving at all, you have to get rid of your kinetic energy.

-How brakes work on different machines
+Different brakes for different machines

 Bicycle